Mru people: The Plung Mouth-Organ

 Among the distinctive cultural aspects of the Mru is the ploong, a type of mouth- organ made of a number of bamboo pipes, each with a separate reed.

 The ploong mouth-organ has two main components: a wind-chest and several pipes.
 The wind-chest is made from a calabash gourd.
 An opening is pierced in the neck, through which a bamboo pipe used as a mouthpiece is inserted.
 The upper part of the wind-chest is pierced with as many holes as there are sound pipes, usually from three to five.
 The pipes are arranged in two rows, and the left hand plays the row behind while the right hand plays the one in front.
 Indeed, each pipe sounds only if the small finger-hole drilled on its side is closed.
 Each sound pipe, cut from a stalk of bamboo and closed at the base, contains a free reed.
 The reed is whittled directly in the bark (idioglottic reed) after the bark has been thinned.
 A small ball of wax pressed onto the base of the reed is used to fine-tune the pipe to give the orchestra a homogeneous sound.
-The segment of the pipe which contains the reed is stuck into the wind-chest and the joint is plugged with beeswax.
-A finger-hole is drilled into the outer part of the pipe, and to finish off the instrument a bamboo cap is put over the other end of the pipe in order to attenuate the tone and produce a more velvety sound.
+The segment of the pipe that contains the reed is stuck into the wind-chest, and the joint is plugged with beeswax.
+A finger-hole is drilled into the outer part of the pipe, and to finish off the instrument, a bamboo cap is put over the other end of the pipe in order to attenuate the tone and produce a more velvety sound.